On the convergence of data assimilation for the one-dimensional shallow water equations with sparse observations: Sufficient conditions for convergence to true initial condition

 provided the following condition holds

 \end{theorem} \begin{proof} Equation~(\ref{eq:grad_descent}) shows that the fixed point satisfies the relation

-Defining the reconstruction error at the fixed point as $g = f- \tilde{\phi}$ and taking the Fourier transform of \eqref{eq:grad_descent} we obtain
+Defining the reconstruction error at the fixed point as $g = \phi^{(t)}-\phi^{(b)}$ and taking the Fourier transform of \eqref{eq:fp1} we obtain

-where $\hat{g}(k)$ is the Fourier transform of $g(x)$, $i=\sqrt{-1}$ and $^*$ now indicates complex conjugate.
-Denoting $\hat{\psi}(k) := \frac{1}{N_{\text{obs}}}\sum_{j=1}^{N_{\text{obs}}} e^{i k 2 x_j}$ and taking the complex conjugate of~(\ref{eq:fp2}), we find that $\hat{g}^*(k) = \hat{\psi}^*(k) \hat{g}(k)$ and so the Fourier transform of the reconstruction error at the fixed point must satisfy the relation
+where $\widehat{g}(k)$ is the Fourier transform of $g(x)$, $i=\sqrt{-1}$ and $^*$ now indicates complex conjugate.
+Denoting $\widehat{\psi}(k) := \frac{1}{N_{\text{obs}}}\sum_{j=1}^{N_{\text{obs}}} e^{i k 2 x_j}$ and taking the complex conjugate of~(\ref{eq:fp2}), we find that $\widehat{g}^*(k) = \widehat{\psi}^*(k) \, \widehat{g}(k)$ and so the Fourier transform of the reconstruction error at the fixed point must satisfy the relation

-Equation~(\ref{eq:fp3}) implies that {\em either\/} $|\hat{\psi}(k)|=1$ {\em or\/} $\hat{g}(k) = 0$, in which case the fixed point $\tilde{\phi}$ is precisely the true initial condition $f$.
+Equation~(\ref{eq:fp3}) implies that {\it either\/} $|\widehat{\psi}(k)|=1$ {\it or\/} $\widehat{g}(k) = 0$, in which case the fixed point $\phi^{(b)}$ is precisely the true initial condition {$\phi^{(t)}$}.
 Therefore, relation~\eqref{eq:fp_condition} represents a sufficient condition for the existence of a unique fixed point corresponding to the true initial condition.
-Convergence in the $L^2(\RR)$ topology follows from the isometry property of the Fourier transform as a map $L^2(\RR) \rightarrow L^2(\RR)$. \end{proof}
+Convergence in the $L^2(\RR)$ topology follows from the isometry property of the Fourier transform as a map $L^2(\RR) \rightarrow L^2(\RR)$. { } \end{proof}

 We now comment on the the insights provided by Theorem~\ref{thm:conv}.
-First, we note that if $|\hat{\psi}(k)|=1$ then any solution $\hat{g}(k)$ is possible, resulting in arbitrary forms of the reconstruction error.
-In other words, if $|\hat{\psi}(k)|=1$ for any wavenumber $k$, the actual fixed point (i.e.\ the reconstructed initial condition $\tilde{\phi}$) will depend on the initial guess $\phi_0$ and the gradient descent iteration~\eqref{eq:grad_descent} will not, in general, converge to the true initial condition $f$.
+First, we note that if $|\widehat{\psi}(k)|=1$ then any solution $\widehat{g}(k)$ is possible, resulting in arbitrary forms of the reconstruction error.
+In other words, if $|\widehat{\psi}(k)|=1$ for any wavenumber $k$, the actual fixed point (i.e.\ the {best estimate for the} reconstructed initial condition $\phi^{(b)}$) depends on the initial guess {$\phi^{(g)}$} and the gradient descent iteration~\eqref{eq:grad_descent} will not, in general, converge to the true initial condition {$\phi^{(t)}$}.
 We add that expression~\eqref{eq:fp_condition} could be simplified by assuming that the observation points $x_j$ are equispaced.